2020PB/police-brutality/reports/Oregon.md

 ### Federal officers retaliate to fire and thrown water bottles | July 21st

-After protesters light small fire and throw water bottles at Justice Center around 2:30 AM PST, federal police emerge and fire various munitions at protesters.
+After protesters light small fire and throw water bottles at the US District Courthouse around 2:30 AM PST, federal police emerge and fire various munitions at protesters.
 These munitions include tear gas, impact munitions and flashbangs.

 Footage from [here](https://twitter.com/defendpdx/status/1285513893146619904) and [here](https://twitter.com/defendpdx/status/1285515077848666113) shows protesters returning to food and supply stations in the park after police retreated.
 Tables have been overturned and much of the supplies have been destroyed.